 Truck drivers have been described as the backbone of America.
 A hard-working and hearty bunch, these men and women oftentimes spend weeks or months away from their families working long hours to haul freight across the country so that consumers can have access to goods.
 Their tractor hauls single or combination trailers up to 53 feet or longer, 13'6 in height and weighing up to 80,000 pounds.
 They are engaged in what's called "interstate commerce" and are required to receive intensive training, as well as qualify for licenses, medical fitness and background checks.
 The federal government has set up a complex myriad of thousands of rules, statutes, laws and standards that commercial truck drivers are required to follow.
 Key among these is the requirement that commercial truck drivers get adequate rest between their shifts.
 These laws have been developed and altered over time based on medical and scientific conclusions, as well as safety research, accident statistics, and industry recommendations.
 These long-established safety measures help to protect the drivers as well as the motoring public on America's roadways.
 But what if these laws were being blatantly violated and thwarted on a regular basis by the very people who have sworn an oath to uphold and enforce the law?

 Imagine you're sleeping in your comfortable bed after a long 14-hour shift at work, recuperating from the days work and preparing to wake up at 5am for another day on the job to provide food for your family.
 And then imagine the shock of police with guns demanding that you wake up, come outside and show them your ID, under threat of arrest.
 Sound outlandish?
 Perhaps, but that is precisely what this website is about.
-It's about one man's journey into a twilight-zone like situation where the right of all decent, hard-working Americans is being fought for and battled out in federal court.
+It's about one man's journey into a twilight-zone like situation where the right of all decent, hard-working Americans was fought for and battled out.

-There are three main sections to this website, below the 'Latest Article' section:
+There are three main sections to this website:

 Look who's coming to visit!